Thousands flee Ethiopia conflict, anti-Tigray protests planned

 Quelling Tigray may be tough for Abiy, experts say.

-Though there was little detail from the ground, the fighting will be worsening the humanitarian situation in Tigray, where there were already 100,000 internally displaced people and 600,000 dependent on food aid.
+Though there was little detail from the ground this week, the fighting was worsening the humanitarian situation in Tigray, where there were already 100,000 internally displaced people and 600,000 dependent on food aid.

+The International Rescue Committee charity said there was only one month’s worth of fuel left for water pumps serving refugees in Tigray.

-Reporting by Nairobi Newsroom; Writing by Maggie Fick, Duncan Miriri and Andrew Cawthorne; Editing by Nick Tattersall, William Maclean
+Reporting by Giulia Paravicini in Addis Ababa, Khalid Abdelaziz in Khartoum, the Nairobi Newsroom; Writing by Maggie Fick and Andrew Cawthorne; Editing by Nick Tattersall, William Maclean and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.